danipetra/Pint-Toss/README.txt.txt

 make enemy transparent and red
 _Swipe: it depends on Screen.Widht so it may be more fast or slow depending on screen res // I NORMALIZED IT, further test needed
-_RewardScene not loading on mobile build, maybe because the jsonManager doesn't have the permission to save data Backboard blink: increase the probability of the Backboard to blink, giving a +6 bonus
+_RewardScene not loading on mobile build, maybe because the jsonManager doesn't have the permission to save data

 Tomorrow:
 perfect bonus